-Scene: In 1989 a Stockton, CA, band known as Pavement self-releases its first E.P., the angular Slay Tracks: 1933-1969.
-Opening cut ‘You’re Killing Me’ sets the tone for the band’s entire recorded output, with lead singer Stephen Malkmus (played here by Kyle MachLachlan of Twin Peaks and Blue Velvet fame) cheerfully screaming lyrics about killing, murder, mayhem and death.
+In 1989 a Stockton, CA, band known as Pavement self-releases its first E.P., the angular Slay Tracks: 1933-1969.
+Opening cut ‘You’re Killing Me’ sets the tone for the band’s entire recorded output.
+Lead singer Stephen Malkmus (played here by Kyle MachLachlan of Twin Peaks and Blue Velvet fame) cheerfully screams lyrics about killing, murder, mayhem and death.

 On reading the interview, Malkmus develops a deadly obsession with Smith and his band.
 He ghostwrites scathing reviews of The Fall’s more recent L.P.s, especially The Infotainment Scan.
 He begins stalking the band on tour, tracking down former band members and planning their untimely demises.